 The Dynamic Care Planning (DCP) Profile provides the structures and transactions for care planning and sharing Care Plans that meet the needs of many, such as providers, patients and payers.
 Care Plans can be dynamically updated as the patient interacts with the healthcare system.
 HL7 FHIR resources and transactions are used by this profile.
 This profile does not define, nor assume, a single Care Plan for a patient.

+The use of IHE XDW constructs were discussed as an implementation option for dynamic care planning.
+Use of XDW constructs was not part of the initial scope for this profile.
+However, IHE PCC is interested in providing support for XDW implementer if this is of interest as a future consideration.
+Please see volume 3 appendix 7 for proposed DCP to XDW mappings that is being explored as a future option.

 Open Issues and Questions

-Care Plan Contributor vs. Care Plan Creator
+How does XDW Care Planning workflow relate to DCP?
+Is there interest in developing XDW Care Planning constructs?

 Is an ATNA Grouping required?
 If so, how does that impact potential mobile uses of this profile?

 When profiling the FHIR Resource make sure we can make references to existing documents.
 (4/25/16 – what / who is the source of this issue?)

 Concepts from the Care Plan model, DAM or C-CDA, do not have clear mappings to the FHIR CarePlan resource.